curoviyxru/JDCReversed/README.md

 # JDCReversed
-A library that can connect to one popular dance game client.
+A library that implements controller protocol of one popular dance game client.

+# JDCReversedCli
+A simple windowless program that demonstrates connection, host discovery, API usage, navigation and scoring.
+Supports OpenVR tracking.

-**2017 PC** version is supported only at the moment.
+**2017 PC** is the only version that tested at the moment.